makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 Polylines can be drawn on Google Maps.
 For Amazon Location Service, there isn't any built-in support for polylines.

+1. You can use Google Maps `addPolyline` method to draw polylines on a map.
+2. Amazon Location Service utilizes the MapLibre library.
+You can use the `addSource` and `addLayer` methods to add GeoJSON data.

 #### With Google Maps

 **Step 1**: Add the code below inside `PolylineActivity.kt`.